claudiob/red-fab-deploy/README.rst

     $ fab generate_config
     $ fab go
+    $ fab update_nodes # might need to wait a minute and run this

 This sets up your config file, creates a default ec2 key file, authorizes port 22 with the default security group, and then deploys 1 development node server to your account.